h2zero/esp-nimble-cpp/docs/Migration_guide.md

 > BLEAdvertising::start (NimBLEAdvertising::start)

-Now takes 2 optional parameters, the first is the duration to advertise for (in milliseconds), the second is a callback that is invoked when advertising ends and takes a pointer to a `NimBLEAdvertising` object (similar to the `NimBLEScan::start` API).
+Now takes 2 optional parameters, the first is the duration to advertise for (in milliseconds), the second `NimBLEAddress` to direct advertising to a specific device.
-This provides an opportunity to update the advertisement data if desired.
 <br/>

 <a name="client-api"></a>